 This action responds to the fact that property owners need help with archaeological compliance and coordination with SHPO and the Tribes regarding the preservation of historic and cultural archaeological resources.
 This action is will continue to occur annually, beginning in 2020 (Action #14).

 4. Action: Celebrate Archaeology Month annually in October.

-This action responds to the need to educate the public about Salem's archaeological resources and celebrate excellent archaeological projects (Action #56).
+This action responds to the need to educate the public about Salem's archaeological resources and celebrate excellent archaeological projects.
+This action will begin in the Fall of 2020 (Action #56).